JonahMerrell/math4610/software_manual/vector_SAXPY.md

 **Language:** Python 3.7.0

-**Description/Purpose:** This routine will add to vectors together.
-More precisly speaking, this routine will add the corresponding componenets of 2 vectors together to obtain a third vector, which we consider to be the "sum" of the 2 original vectors.
+**Description/Purpose:** This routine will multiply the first given vector by a scalar, and then add it to a second vector.
+More precisly speaking, this routine will compute scalar*vector1 + vector2.

 **Input:** argument1: The scalar to be multiplied with the first vector<br>
            argument2: The first vector to be added<br>